ManimCommunity/manim/docs/source/installation.rst

    python3 -m pip install -r requirements.txt
    python3 -m pip install -e .

-Please see :doc:`contributing` for more details.
+Please see :doc:`contributing` for more details about contributing to Manim.

 .. warning::
     If you want to contribute to ``manim-community`` and have cloned the